-- 20 (a) If an individual appears as required by a [citation], the court shall issue an order of 21 pretrial release on recognizance in the case for which the [citation] was issued.
-The order shall 22 include the information required under Section 304(a). - 23 (b) If an individual absconds or does not appear as required by a [citation], the court may 24 issue [a summons or an arrest warrant].] - Legislative Note: In subsection (b), insert the judicial action the state chooses to authorize if an individual fails to appear.

-Order of pretrial release on recognizance.
-The intent of this provision is to specify that, if an individual appears as required by a citation (or the equivalent), the court should issue an order of pretrial release that is conditioned only on the individual's promise to appear again as required by the court and abide by generally applicable laws-or "release on recognizance".

-1 [ARTICLE] 3 2 RELEASE HEARING SECTION 301.
+1 information required under Section 304(a).
+2 (b) If an individual absconds or does not appear as required by a [citation], the court may 3 issue [a summons or an arrest warrant].]
+4 5 6 Legislative Note: In subsection (b), insert the judicial action the state chooses to authorize if an individual fails to appear.
+7 Comment 8 9 10 11 12 13 Order of pretrial release.
+The intent of this provision is to specify that, if an individual appears as required by a citation (or the equivalent), the court should issue an order of pretrial release that is conditioned only on the individual's promise to appear again as required by the court and abide by generally applicable laws-what is commonly termed "release on recognizance".
+14 [ARTICLE] 3 15 RELEASE HEARING 16 SECTION 301.
 TIMING.
-3 4 (a) Unless an arrested individual is released after arrest [under Section 203], the 5 individual is entitled to a hearing to determine release pending trial.
-Except as otherwise 6 provided in subsection (b), the court shall hold the hearing not later than [48] hours after the 7 arrest.
-8 (b) In extraordinary circumstances, the court on its own motion or on motion of a party 9 may continue a release hearing for not more than [48] hours.
-10 (c) At the conclusion of a release hearing, the court shall issue an order of pretrial release or temporary pretrial detention.
-11 12 Legislative Note: In the first sentence of subsection (a), insert the bracketed words if the state 13 adopts Article 2.
-14 15 In subsections (a) and (b), insert the deadlines the state designates for a release hearing and continuance of the hearing.
-16 17 18 Comment 19 20 Hearing to determine release.
-Section 301 requires a prompt judicial hearing for release 21 determinations of those persons who have been arrested and not released from stationhouses 22 pending trial.
+17 (a) Unless an arrested individual is released after arrest [under Section 203], the 18 individual is entitled to a hearing to determine release pending trial.
+Except as otherwise 19 provided in subsection (b), the court shall hold the hearing not later than [48] hours after the 20 arrest.
+21 (b) In extraordinary circumstances, the court on its own motion or on motion of a party 22 may continue a release hearing for not more than [48] hours.
+23 (c) At the conclusion of a release hearing, the court shall issue an order of pretrial release 24 or temporary pretrial detention.
+25 26 27 Legislative Note: In the first sentence of subsection (a), insert the bracketed words if the state adopts Article 2.
+28 29 In subsections (a) and (b), insert the deadlines the state designates for a release hearing and continuance of the hearing.

+1 Comment

+Hearing to determine release.
+Section 301 requires a prompt judicial hearing for release determinations of those persons who have been arrested and not released from stationhouses pending trial.
 Section 302 articulates the rights of the arrested person at that hearing.
-Sections 23 303 through 308 guide the judicial evaluation necessary in order to impose restrictive conditions 24 of release or, in rare cases, detain the individual.
-Section 303 requires the court to determine, 25 first, whether there is clear and convincing evidence that the individual is likely to engage in conduct that unduly threatens the state's relevant interests during the pretrial period.
-If not, 26 27 Section 304(a) requires that the court release the individual on recognizance.
-If the court 28 determines that there is a sufficient relevant risk under Section 303, the court then determines the 29 least-restrictive method of release to satisfactorily address the risk under Sections 305, 306, and 30 307.
-The court should first consider under Section 305 whether a non-restrictive measure- 31 practical assistance or a supportive service-could satisfactorily address the risk.
-If not, the 32 court should consider under Section 306 what restrictive condition or set of conditions is 33 necessary, abiding by the limits on financial conditions under Section 307.
-Finally, if the 34 individual is charged with a "covered offense" and certain other criteria are met, the court may, under Section 308, order temporary detention or impose a release condition that the individual 35 cannot immediately satisfy.
+Sections 303 through 308 guide the judicial evaluation necessary in order to impose restrictive conditions of release or, in rare cases, detain the individual.
+Section 303 requires the court to determine, first, whether there is clear and convincing evidence that the individual is likely to engage in conduct that unduly threatens the state's relevant interests during the pretrial period.
+If not, Section 304(a) requires that the court release the individual on recognizance.
+If the court determines that there is a sufficient relevant risk under Section 303, the court then determines the least-restrictive method of release to satisfactorily address the risk under Sections 305, 306, and 307.
+The court should first consider under Section 305 whether a non-restrictive measure practical assistance or a supportive service-could satisfactorily address the risk.
+If not, the court should consider under Section 306 what restrictive condition or set of conditions is necessary, abiding by the limits on financial conditions under Section 307.
+Finally, if the individual is charged with a "covered offense" and certain other criteria are met, the court may, under Section 308, order temporary detention or impose a release condition that the individual cannot immediately satisfy.